ONSdigital/design-system/.github/ISSUE_TEMPLATE/feature_request.md

 ## What

-> Give a brief description of the new thing you’re proposing.
-This could be, for example, a new component, pattern, style or additional documentation for the Design System.
+> Give a brief description of the new feature you want to propose for the ONS design system.
+This could be a new component, pattern or style, or new documentation for the Design System.

 ## Why

-> Explain why you think this should be added to the ONS Design System.
+> Explain why you think this feature or content should be added to the ONS Design System.
 >
-> - What evidence do you have that services across ONS need it?
+> - What evidence do you have that your ONS service needs it?
-> - What evidence do you have that it meets the needs of the users of those services?
+> - What evidence do you have that it meets the needs of the users of that service?
-> - Have you checked that it doesn't already exist in the ONS Design System?
+> - Have you checked if it’s already in the ONS Design System?

 ## Supporting material